yassinedd/anona/README.md

 + Go to Action> henil_is_owner> Run workflow
 + Reload the page and press henil_is_owner> build
 + Press the down arrow of Assign User on Connect To Your RPD to get User, Password.
++ If you want see a video how to get rdp for 6 hours i giving a link:- https://youtu.be/UCtUVYX0jG0
++ enjoy 🥳🥳